Running another part-time business alongside your 9-5? Here at Heelan Associates we love supporting small business owners across Hampshire.

 Need to take card payments?
-PayPal, Square and numerous others.
+PayPal, Square, iZettle and numerous others.

 You’ve undoubtedly heard this before, but never has a truer word been spoken.
-Use your ‘network’ (and this really could be the crowd at the pub…) to garner knowledge.
+Use your ‘network’ (and this really could be as simple as the crowd at the pub…) to garner knowledge, make connections and spread the word about your business.
 You will be surprised by how many people have the specialist knowledge you might need when you get stuck, or really don’t have the time to find the right answer.

 Starting a business, especially on the side, can be challenging but really rewarding experience.
 If you want to start off in the best way possible, an investment in a good accounting team can be the best money you will spend.

-To chat to us about getting your business running, please give us a call on 02392 240040.
+To chat to us about getting your business running more efficiently, please give us a call on 02392 240040.